How long does pregnancy in dogs last?

 "Abdominal ultrasound is currently the method of choice for pregnancy diagnosis."

 Abdominal ultrasound is currently the method of choice for pregnancy diagnosis.
 Depending on the equipment and patient, a positive diagnosis can be made as early as three weeks.
 Most scans performed after day 28 of the pregnancy are reliable.
 Due to positioning within the abdomen, it can be difficult to count the number of fetuses on an ultrasound with accuracy.
-An abdominal radiograph (x-ray) during the last two weeks of pregnancy, generally around week seven, is the most accurate method for determining litter size and should be performed on all pregnant dogs.
-Otherwise, you will not know when your female is finished having puppies and this could lead to puppies remaining trapped inside the mother.
+An abdominal radiograph (X-ray) during the last two weeks of pregnancy, generally around week seven, is the most accurate method for determining litter size and should be performed on all pregnant dogs so that you will know when your female is finished having puppies.

 Should I change her routine as pregnancy advances?

 As pregnancy progresses, intra-abdominal pressure increases and so does the mother's food requirements.
 The dog usually needs to have an increased number of smaller meals rather than an increased quantity per meal.
 Let your pet decide how much physical activity she needs.
 This depends on the number of puppies and the amount of intra-abdominal pressure she is experiencing.
 Do not over-exercise a pregnant female.
 Check for any vaginal discharges and contact your veterinarian if you have any concerns.